stla/brr/README.md

 ### What does it do ? ###

-Suppose you have two counts of events and, assuming each count follows a Poisson distributio with an unknown incidence rate, you are interested in the ratio of the two rates (or *relative risk*).
+Suppose you have two counts of events and, assuming each count follows a Poisson distribution with an unknown incidence rate, you are interested in the ratio of the two rates (or *relative risk*).
 The `brr` package allows to perform the Bayesian analysis of the relative risk using the natural semi-conjugate family of prior distributions, with a default non-informative prior  (see references).

 ### Install ###